-Bioastronautics (the formal name for Space Medicine) encompasses a range of medical, pyschosocial, and engineering disciplines to safely place human beings outside of Earth’s atmosphere and preserve their health.
-Thanks to a variety of mentors at NASA and Duke University, I have been able to develop an introductory course for the field.
-Duke and Coursera officially published the class in late 2021.
+Bioastronautics (the formal name for Space Medicine) encompasses a range of medical, psychosocial, and engineering disciplines to safely place human beings outside of Earth’s atmosphere and preserve their health.
+I have co-created an introductory online course and podcast for the field.

 He is now the Chapter Expansion Manager of SEDS USA, firmly committed to expanding access to and diversity within the aerospace industry and encouraging more students to consider the field of bioastronautics.